hamzzaaamalik/memex/README.md

 - **Temporal Memory Analytics**: Time-travel debugging, memory versioning, and causal relationship mapping
 - **Quantum-Ready Architecture**: Future-proofed design for quantum-enhanced AI memory operations

-> **Vision**: By 2026, MindCache will power the memory layer for millions of AI agents worldwide, creating the first truly decentralized, intelligent memory network that enables AI systems to learn, remember, and collaborate at planetary scale.
+> **Vision**: By 2026, Memex will power the memory layer for millions of AI agents worldwide, creating the first truly decentralized, intelligent memory network that enables AI systems to learn, remember, and collaborate at planetary scale.

 **Join us in building the memory infrastructure that will power the next generation of AI.**